Best HYSAs 2026: 11 Banks at 3%–5% APY (Verified May 8)

 What is the best high-yield savings account right now?

-UFB Direct offers the highest APY at 5.01% with zero minimum deposit and no fees.
-For most people, SoFi Savings is the best overall balance of APY (4.50%), bonus ($300), and user experience.
+UFB Direct's Portfolio Savings is among the top APYs at up to 4.01% with no minimum deposit and no fees.
+For most people, SoFi Savings is the best overall balance of APY (3.30% standard, up to 4.00% with qualifying direct deposit), bonus ($300), and user experience.
 Choose UFB Direct if you prioritize maximum returns.
 Choose SoFi if you want the best combination of features, bonus, and competitive APY.

 Are high-yield savings accounts safe?